Even photographic evidence of mansplaining isn’t enough for these mansplainers

 I understand though I don't consider myself to be a mansplainer as I try to explain things without offending or looking down on people

-I understand though I don't consider myself to be a mansplainer as I try to explain things without offending or looking down on people— Cloud (@Cloudn18) October 12, 2017
+I understand though I don't consider myself to be a mansplainer as I try to explain things without offending or looking down on people— Clyde (@Cloudn18) October 12, 2017

 Oh really?
 Because “feminist white knight bullshit” isn’t at all offensive.
 Don’t worry, more guys came forward to mansplain mansplaining.
 If you’re in the mood for some seriously meta shit, you’re in luck.